marcel303/framework/usg/support/BuildForWindows/Readme.txt

-mingw
+NOTE: msvc bin and include files are available in the Critical Wave DATA repository.
+	extract the lib and include directories fro 3rdparty/win32.rar into the appropriate MSVC directories you can skip most of the steps below for setting up MSVC

+mingw:
 	install including msys
-	add mingw bin and msys bin paths to PATH mingw for gcc, etc. msys for rsync, cp
+	add mingw bin and msys bin paths to the global PATH environment variable mingw is required for gcc under Windows. msys is required for tools like rsync, cp

-boost
+boost (built with mingw):
+	download the latest version from http://boost.org/
-	extract archive
+	extract the archive
-	./bootstrap
+	open a command line (with mingw and msys bin paths added to PATH) in the extract boost folder execute these commands:
+	> bootstrap
-	./b2 --with-system --with-filesystem --toolset=gcc
+	> b2 --with-system --with-filesystem --toolset=gcc
-	copy .a files to mingw bin folder, removing release and version from filesnames (so system-mt.a eg)
+	copy the generated .a files to the mingw bin folder, removing release and version from filesnames (so system-mt.a eg)

-SDL
+SDL (msvc):
-	extract to MSVC bin and include (in SDL folder)
+	extract to MSVC bin and include (into /include/SDL/)

-sox
+		#include <SDL/SDL.h>

+sox:
 	extract sox.exe to usg folder

-OpenAL
+OpenAL (msvc):
-	run installer
+	run the installer
-	copy from program files to MSVC bin and include (in OpenAL folder)
+	copy from location in program files where the installer puts it, into the appropriate MSVC bin and include directories (into /include/OpenAL/)

-ogg/vorbis
+		#include <OpenAL/OpenAL.h>

+ogg/vorbis:
 	copy lib files to MSVC lib directory copy include/ogg and include/vorbis (from the source distribution) to MSVC include